 Procedure of Dental Bridge Treatment

-Two to three appointments are generally needed for dental bridge procedures.
-It takes about two weeks starting from the first appointment to finishing your dental bridge.
-Whether it is dental bridge of front teeth or for others, Dental Bridge cost depends on dentist’s evaluation and findings for the treatment.
+Two to three appointments are generally needed, and it can take about two weeks starting from the first appointment to finishing your dental bridge.

 Phase 1.
 Dental evaluation, diagnosis, and treatment planning